 "Paramedics go above and beyond in the service of others every day across Ontario.
 They are key players in our first line of response along with police and firefighters - saving lives and protecting Ontario families.
 This award will recognize those paramedics who display extraordinary courage." - Dr. Eric Hoskins, Minister of Citizenship and Immigration

-Bill 115 is a private members bill to create an Ontario Award for Paramedic Bravery.
+The Ontario Paramedic Association lobbied the provincial government to create an Ontario Award for Paramedic Bravery.
 Read more:

 Paramedics Assaulted on the Job

 Make it a mandatory indictable offence to assault a paramedic.

 Did you know the Ontario Paramedic Association successfully lobbied to amend the Insurance Act to protect emergency service providers from rate increases to their personal contracts of automobile insurance if they had a collision while on-duty?